spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 ```

 Now its easier to understand chaining: at the end of every function passed
 to a `.then()` call, simply return a promise.
+Its also easier to understand
+what happens if we don't add the error handling callback: errors in the chain
+will be propagated automatically with the returned promise.

 Lets make our code even shorter:

 ```js
 function readProcessAndSave(file, url, otherPath) {